upenn-acg/cis501/lab1/lab1.md

 It says that all designs should have a PS7 block, which represents the embedded ARM cores on the Zedboard's FPGA.
 For this class, we will use just the "programmable logic" (Vivado calls this the "PL" sometimes) and we don't need the ARM cores.
-Unfortunately, we don't know a good way to disable this warning.
+Unfortunately, we don't know a good way to disable this warning without also disabling other useful warnings.

 There are other interesting reports in the `output/` directory.
 We'll dig into these more in future labs, but here's a quick summary:

-+ `post_synth_utilization.txt` shows how much of the FPGA's resources (LUTs, registers, block RAMs, etc.) were used.
++ `post_synth_utilization.txt` shows how much of the FPGA's resources (LUTs, registers, block RAMs, etc.) were used by the design.
 + `post_synth_timing_summary_report.txt` discusses whether the design met its timing constraints or not.
 The circuit in this lab is purely combinational so there are no timing constraints to satisfy.

 ## Revisiting the Tests